Becoming a dad has given Aaron Brown a new perspective on his track career | CBC Sports

 Brown, who was part of the relay that won bronze at the 2016 Olympics in Rio, is confident Canada will be on the start line in Tokyo.
 Because of poor weather, the times in Poland, he said, were relatively slow, giving the Canadians some wiggle room to qualify based on ranking.

-De Grasse, middle-distance runner Justyn Knight, and shot putter Brittany Crew will also compete Sunday in Gateshead.
+De Grasse and steeplechase runner Matt Hughes will also compete Sunday in Gateshead.

 Comments